FederatedDifNetInfer/FDNI/README.md

 # FDNI

-This project is the code for the paper "Federated Diffusion Network Inference with Edge-Grained Weighting" submitted to Knowledge-Based Systems.
+This project is the code for the paper "Federated Diffusion Network Inference with Edge-Grained Weighting".

 FDNI: Main implementation of the FDNI algorithm proposed in the submitted paper.